 There’s another variation on this same theme, the grafting of disability to providentialism, usually offered up by those who feel licensed to wax eloquent about my life.
 Consider how a friend’s beloved grandmother recently put it—while bequeathing me a tin of, I must say, excellent chocolate chip cookies: “What a joy it is to witness how the plan God had for you has played out.
 Because He gives us nothing we cannot handle.
 Because otherwise, you would have have never begun graduate school, never begun your journey towards teaching.”
 She’s right: constitutional law had been my obsession till I discovered early modern literature the summer of my spinal-cord injury.
 (The shorthand for all this, by the way, is one I often hear as well: “Everything happens for a reason.”)

 In that moment, at a cookout we were hosting on Memorial Day, in front of everyone else there, I agreed, and even now, want nothing more than to do so again.
 But to accede is to wrest away from me, from disabled people generally, the agency to live with my embodiment as I see fit.
 It is also to remystify ostensibly nonnormative bodyminds, to slide back into thinking that licenses the conflation of disability with divine punishment.
-After all, if the big man upstairs can cajole me into the classroom, he can surely teach anyone a lesson any way he chooses.
+For if the big man upstairs can cajole me into the classroom, he can surely teach anyone a lesson any way he chooses.

-This broaches an additional concern: what about the moral meanings that Renaissance thinkers attached to disability, ones that Milton himself seems so perfectly attuned to, either in refutation or appropriation of them for argumentative heft?
+This broaches an additional concern: what about the moral meanings that Renaissance thinkers attached to disability, ones that Milton himself seems so perfectly attuned to, either in refutation or appropriation for argumentative heft?
 It’s hard to imagine anyone drawing facile links between the crookedness of my body, say, and the deformity of my soul in the ways that were commonplace for those living in medieval and early modern England (especially regarding those whose conditions were congenital or inexplicably triggered).
 But I was once assigned to a physical therapy assistant who jocularly crooned—every time I warmed up for our sessions on the stationary bike—to watch out for traffic, a reminder of the fact that one time oh so many years ago, I had crossed against the light.
 And look where that got me.

 Road safety, my cautionary tale warns the people in my life, always demands vigilance, even two minutes from home.
 “If only we keep a look out,” they can tell themselves, “we won’t end up like him.”